codykal/MileageAutoPrint/README.md

 Script that converts google travel sheet into excel format and prints.
 Also inputs data from google sheet into seperate excel file and prints.
+Used at current position to automate file transformation when printing mileage to turn in.